 Inside Ecology reviews Ploughing a New Furrow – A Blueprint for Wildlife-Friendly Farming, by Malcolm Smith (published by Whittles Publishing, 2018)…

-Malcolm Smith’s book comes at a critical time.
-Farming is on the cusp of a new era in light of Brexit; creating what Smith calls in his introduction, “an unprecedented and unpredictable opportunity to look anew at what the four nations of the UK – both their publics and their governments – want from our farmers.”
+Malcolm Smith’s book arrives at a critical time – farming is on the cusp of a new era in light of Brexit, creating what Smith calls in his introduction, “an unprecedented and unpredictable opportunity to look anew at what the four nations of the UK – both their publics and their governments – want from our farmers.”

 Smith’s writing style is engaging.
 The subject matter is successfully brought to life through his narrative and it is clear that he is well-versed in the issues through actual experience, rather than being an armchair commentator.
 Nor does Smith shy away from looking at controversial issues, such as badger culling in relation to tuberculosis in cattle, genetically modified crops and rewilding.

 The book’s final chapter focuses on the possible options for farming, post Brexit; including, the case for removing or capping subsidies and different methods of farming – proposing policy changes “to make the 70% of our land that farming occupies rich in wildlife again”.